trimble-oss/website-modus.trimble.com/content/start/index.md

 - Establish a pattern library.
 - Establish a culture of inclusive design and development with building accessible components and patterns.
 - Set up master design files with up-to-date patterns in Sketch, Figma, and Adobe XD.
-- Refactor code and front-end architecture to support the modular approach for Bootstrap, Angular Material, and React.
+- Refactor code and frontend architecture to support the modular approach for Bootstrap, Angular Material, and React.

 ### 2. Establish shared processes and governance